linode/docs/docs/networking/vpn/openvpn-access-server.md

 ###Configuring Client Settings

-1. Connect to the OpenVPN Access Server Admin UI address shown at the end of the install process, using the password that you set for your OpenVPN User.
+1. Connect to the Admin UI address shown at the end of the install process, using the password for your OpenVPN User.

 	[![OpenVPN Admin Web Interface.](/docs/assets/openvpn-admin-web-resize.png)](/docs/assets/openvpn-admin-web.png)

-2. Click the Client Settings link, and ensure that all options besides "Offer server-locked profile" are checked.
+2. Click the **Client Settings** link, and ensure that all options besides "Offer server-locked profile" are checked.

 	[![OpenVPN Admin Web Interface.](/docs/assets/openvpn-server-profiles.png)](/docs/assets/openvpn-server-profiles.png)